Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 - High Performance Computing: C, C++, Zig, Rust.
 - Games: C++ with Unreal, C# with Godot (F- Unity).
 For the choice of the game engine, I would recommend to start with any of them and let your passion go crazy.

-Although I've given you some recommendations on these languages, the final criterion is often the same: "Do you have enough resources (time, money, ...) to learn and use it?". **Like any tool, the real cost is not the tool itself, but the consequences that come from it.**

-I recommend you to also learn about:
+I also recommend you to learn about:

 - Auto-completion
 - Auto-formatting